Is TikTok Bulk Deletion Safe in 2026? How to Avoid Shadowban Risk

 How DeleteTik Handles Safer Bulk Cleanup

-For current supported actions (reposts and liked videos), DeleteTik focuses on controlled execution:
+For supported cleanup actions (posted videos, favorites, reposts, and liked videos), DeleteTik focuses on controlled execution:

 - Human-like action intervals